//

 How do I get credit once I complete a research alternative?

 Do not hand your completed research alternatives to your instructor or TA.
 These are completed online, and there is no need for hard copy.
 Your credit will be updated electronically, usually a few days after the participation deadline.
-You can check to see if your credit has been updated by using the Subject Pool web site (use the ‘My Schedule/Credits’ link).
+You can check to see if your credit has been updated by using the SONA web site (use the ‘My Schedule/Credits’ link).

 Can I do more than the required number of Research Alternatives for extra credit?